jackyurchiksparrow/Obsidian-cooking/Cooking/Theory/Gelatin.md

 ## How much gelatin to use?

-You take any LIQUID that you want to gel and add the amount of gelatin equal to **0.6 - 1.7%**.
+You take any LIQUID (*including* the liquid it is soaked in) that you want to gel and add the amount of gelatin equal to **0.6 - 1.7%**.
 On average, it is usually **1%**, it is exactly enough to set the liquid, but you'll need more to let it hold its shape based on other ingredients and its mass.